brooksgarrett/website/content/blog/thoughts-on-pebble.md

 First, the battery life.
 Once a week (approximately) my Pebble vibrates to let me know it's time to charge.
 It does so with a friendly message like, "Charged until tonight."
 The Apple Watch I tested ran a respectable 48 hours on average.
 To really drive adoption you have to keep the wearable ON the user.
-If in your mind you take off the watch to charge it once every day or day and a half then you'll start just laeving it on the charger.
+If in your mind you take off the watch to charge it once every day or day and a half then you'll start just leaving it on the charger.
 By contrast, I forgot the charger for my Pebble once and I was very conscious of the fact I wasn't wearing it.
 I literally just never take it off.

 Second, the interface is "simple enough."
 Pebble did a good job of being an extension of my mobile device and not a